 Tips on Being a Good Neighbour

-Be friendly: Wave and say hello when you see your neighbours, stop to say a few words, wish them a good weekend.
+Be friendly: Wave and say hello when you see your neighbours, stop to say a few words, and wish them a good weekend.
 Offers to help will score big time: rake leaves, clean the snow now and then from a neighbour’s sidewalk, give a ride to a neighbour who doesn’t drive, volunteer to babysit in emergencies.

-Use some discretion: Your neighbours may be offended by casual swearing, drinking alcohol, or too much physical closeness, on your porch or front lawn or in a public area.
+Use discretion: Your neighbours may be offended by casual swearing, drinking alcohol, or too much physical closeness, on your porch or front lawn or in a public area.
 So, consideration is recommended – please move indoors.
 A friendly warning: the Liquor License Act prohibitions mean that you can be charged for having open alcohol in your possession while on your front lawn or in the stairwell of an apartment.